Hobby

-Hobbyists may be identified under three sub-categories: casual leisure which is intrinsically rewarding, short-lived, pleasurable activity requiring little or no preparation, serious leisure which is the systematic pursuit of an amateur, hobbyist, or volunteer that is substantial, rewarding and results in a sense of accomplishment, and finally project-based leisure which is a short-term, often one-off, project that is rewarding.
+There are various types of hobbies, which can be classified in various ways, including subject matter, degree of time commitment, and social versus solitary nature.
+The Serious Leisure Perspective of Robert Stebbins identifies hobbies under three sub-categories: casual leisure, which is intrinsically rewarding, short-lived, pleasurable activity requiring little or no preparation; serious leisure, which is the systematic pursuit of an amateur, hobbyist, or volunteer that is substantial, rewarding and results in a sense of accomplishment; and finally project-based leisure, which is a short-term, often one-off, project that is rewarding.

 Etymology

 In the 16th century, the term "hobby" had the meaning of "small horse and pony".
 The term "hobby horse" was documented in a 1557 payment confirmation for a "Hobbyhorse" from Reading, England.
 The item, originally called a "Tourney Horse", was made of a wooden or basketwork frame with an artificial tail and head.
 It was designed for a child to mimic riding a real horse.
 By 1816 the derivative, "hobby", was introduced into the vocabulary of a number of English people.
 Over the course of subsequent centuries, the term came to be associated with recreation and leisure.
 In the 17th century, the term was used in a pejorative sense by suggesting that a hobby was a childish pursuit, however, in the 18th century with more industrial society and more leisure time, hobbies took on greater respectability.
 A hobby is also called a pastime, derived from the use of hobbies to pass the time.
 A hobby became an activity that is practiced regularly and usually with some worthwhile purpose.
 Hobbies are usually, but not always, practiced primarily for interest and enjoyment, rather than financial reward.